 FW De Klerk, South Africa’s last apartheid president, has died.

-FW de Klerk, South Africa’s last white president, died on Thursday at the age of 85, according to his foundation.
-He was the man who liberated anti-apartheid icon Nelson Mandela from prison.
+South Africa’s last white president, FW de Klerk, died on Thursday at the age of 85, according to his foundation.

-In 1993, De Klerk and South Africa’s first black president, Nelson Mandela, won the Nobel Peace Prize for guiding the country’s “miracle” transition from white rule.
+In 1993, De Klerk and Nelson Mandela, South Africa’s first black president, received the Nobel Peace Prize for guiding the country’s “miracle” transition from white rule.

 His charity said in a statement that he died after a fight with cancer.